zeeside/duplicate-checker-action/README.md

     # certain paths.
 Useful if you have generated paths that have copies of files you
     # do not want to check for duplicates.
     ignore_paths_containing: ""

+    # The message to output if duplicates are found
+    error_message: ""
 ```

 <!-- end usage -->